hydrz/bulk_delete_git_hub_repos/README.md

    - Search for demo/[a-zA-Z0-9-_]\* , i.e., where each repo was forked from: demo/

-   - Use Alt+L to copy repos name
+   - Use Alt+L to select all matched

 4. Modify run.sh and Run it